decentraland/adr/docs/ADR-54-oracle-for-mana-pricing.md

 Given the price fluctuations of the token, more importantly the increase in price over time, these features have become more expensive for the user to consume, thus discouraging content creators from actually adding content to the platform, hurting Decentraland as a whole on the process.

-In the casing of collection publishing, prices are being changed manually each weak so they reflect a certain price in USD, making the price more stable and fair for all creators.
-However, this being a manual process can become tedius and not completely precise as MANA price might still fluctuate between publication price changes.
+In the casie of publishing a collection, prices are being changed manually each weak so they reflect a certain price in USD, making the price more stable and fair for all creators.
+However, this being a manual process can become tedius and not completely precise as MANA price might still fluctuate mid week.

 ## Solution proposed

-Chainlink MANA/USD Data Feed allows our contracts to obtain the rate of MANA in USD which will be used to calculate the amount of MANA required to perform certain transactions given a previously defined amount of USD.
+Chainlink MANA/USD Data Feed allows our contracts to obtain the rate of MANA in USD.
+This can be used, given an original price in USD, to calculate how much MANA is required by the user to perform a certain transaction.

 For more information about Chainlink go check their [homepage](https://chain.link/) or their [whitepaper](https://chain.link/whitepaper).

 In summary, Chainlink is a solution in which via Oracles, one can obtain off-chain data in a tamper-proof and still decentralized manner to be used on-chain.

-In order to implement these price feeds we will create a new contract `ChainlinkOracle` with a `getRate` function that will the be used by other contracts which require obtaining the rate of MANA/USD to reflect a price accordingly.
-This `ChainlinkOracle` will receive both a Data Feed (Represented as an [AggregatorV3Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/interfaces/AggregatorV3Interface.sol) by the Chainlink [docs](https://docs.chain.link/docs/get-the-latest-price/#solidity)) and the amount of decimals I want the rate to be returned with.
+In order to implement these price feeds we will create a new contract `ChainlinkOracle` with a `getRate` function.
+This oracle will the be consumed by other contracts which require the rate of MANA/USD to reflect a price accordingly.
+This `ChainlinkOracle` will receive both a Data Feed (Represented as an [AggregatorV3Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/interfaces/AggregatorV3Interface.sol) by the Chainlink [docs](https://docs.chain.link/docs/get-the-latest-price/#solidity)).

 A contract consuming this oracle can then do the following calculation to obtain and use/return and amount of MANA converted from USD.